Gum Graft Surgery

 How long time takes of Gum Graft Surgery Process

 First visit is the stage of consultation and preparation.
 Your dentist schedule an appointment.
 Surgery usually takes one to two hours, depending on the complexity.
 The appointments may take place at regular intervals over several weeks or months, depending on your development.
-While the first recuperation period may be a few weeks, it can take several months for the full effects of the gum graft therapy to show.
+While the first recuperation period may be a few weeks, it can take several months for the full effects of the treatment to show.
 During this period, the grafted tissue will progressively merge with your natural gum tissue, providing additional coverage and protection for the tooth roots.

 Types of Gum Graft Surgery